-The 2020 NFL Draft is one of the most interesting classes of the modern era because it delivered both franchise-changing stars and brutal early-round misses.
-Joe Burrow became the face of the Bengals.
-Justin Herbert became one of the league’s top quarterbacks.
-Justin Jefferson became one of the best wide receivers in football.
-Tristan Wirfs became an elite offensive tackle.
+The 2020 NFL Draft is one of the clearest hindsight classes of the modern era because it gave the league both ends of the spectrum at once.
+Joe Burrow became the face of the Cincinnati Bengals.
+Justin Herbert became one of the NFL’s best pure passers.
+Justin Jefferson became a superstar.
+Tristan Wirfs became an elite tackle.
+At the same time, several premium picks aged terribly and made the original first round look much shakier than it did on draft night.

-This page brings all of it together: a full first-round redraft, updated first-round grades, the biggest steals, the biggest busts, and complete player rankings based on NFL talent and impact.
+This hub brings everything together in one place: the full redraft, updated first-round grades, the biggest steals, the biggest busts, and complete player rankings based on NFL talent and impact.
 If you want the strongest big-picture breakdown of the 2020 NFL Draft class, start here.

 Table of Contents